Introduction

 The type of activity one engages in also influences the outcome of cold exposure on athletic performance and recovery.
 Resistance training, also referred to as strength or weight training, notably increases strength and skeletal muscle mass, but some studies indicate that cold exposure immediately after training can blunt these adaptations.

 One study compared the effects of cold water immersion to active recovery and found that cold water immersion after resistance training attenuated long-term gains in muscle mass and strength in physically active men.
 Half of the men underwent cold water immersion, while the others completed active recovery within five minutes of completing a training session.
-Both groups of men saw an increase in muscle mass, but the active recovery group gained more muscle mass than the cold-water immersion group, suggesting that cold water immersion partially blunted muscle hypertrophy.
+Both groups of men saw increased muscle mass, but the active recovery group gained more muscle mass than the cold-water immersion group, suggesting that cold-water immersion partially blunted muscle hypertrophy.
 Additionally, the type II muscle fibers (required for very short-duration, high-intensity bursts of power) increased in the active recovery group but not in the cold water immersion group.
-Biomarkers that are usually associated with hypertrophy (muscle growth), including the activation of satellite cells and mTOR signaling (a regulator of growth), decreased in the cold exposed group.[101]
+Biomarkers usually associated with hypertrophy (muscle growth), including the activation of satellite cells and mTOR signaling (a growth regulator), decreased in the cold-exposed group.[98]

-Delaying cold water immersion by at least one hour after resistance exercise may improve recovery, however.
-When healthy young men underwent whole-body cryotherapy one hour after plyometric exercise (squat jumps and leg curls), their performance measures improved up to 72 hours after the treatment.
-The men's perceived pain sensation at rest and during squat decreased with cryotherapy, and their knee torque development (a measure of force produced) was greater.[105]
+However, delaying cold water immersion at least one hour after resistance exercise may improve recovery.
+When healthy young men underwent whole-body cryotherapy one hour after plyometric exercise (squat jumps and leg curls), their performance improved up to 72 hours after the treatment.
+The men's perceived pain sensation at rest and during squats decreased with cryotherapy, and their knee torque development (a measure of force produced) was greater.[102]
 This study only utilized one training session, so additional studies investigating the long-term effects of cold exposure after frequent exercise may help determine whether delayed cold exposure after resistance training is beneficial.

 Cold exposure and endurance exercise

-Cold exposure generally elicits positive effects in the setting of endurance exercise.
-This may be due to the fact that the adaptations that occur are more specific to endurance activities or due to the timing that the cold exposure was done post-exercise.
+Cold exposure generally elicits positive effects in endurance exercise, likely because the adaptations are more specific to endurance activities or due to the timing of the cold exposure.

 A meta-analysis of nine randomized controlled trials found that cold water immersion improved muscle soreness to a greater extent compared to passive recovery.
 The studies included in the analysis utilized cold water immersion within one hour of the end of exercise in a water bath at temperatures of 41° to 59°F (5° to 15°C) for anywhere between 5 and 20 minutes.
-They involved a single session of exercise, including running, cycling, or jumping, and included only one cold water immersion after the exercise session.
-The immersion in cold water ranged from lower limbs to immersion of the whole body, excluding the head and neck.
-The results of each study were pooled, and the mean difference between cold water immersion compared to passive recovery favored cold water immersion for an improvement in muscle recovery.
-When subgroups were analyzed, the mean difference in reduced muscle soreness in studies using water temperatures between 34° and 59°F (1° and 15°C) was approximately 50 percent greater than studies using temperatures between 41° and 50°F (5° to 10°C).[112]
+They involved a single exercise session, including running, cycling, or jumping, and included only one cold water immersion after the exercise session.
+The immersion in cold water ranged from lower limbs to the whole body, excluding the head and neck.
+Pooling the results of each study revealed that the mean difference between cold water immersion and passive recovery favored cold water immersion for an improvement in muscle recovery.
+When subgroups were analyzed, the mean difference in reduced muscle soreness in studies using water temperatures between 34° and 59°F (1° and 15°C) was approximately 50 percent greater than in studies using temperatures between 41° and 50°F (5° to 10°C).[109]

-Another meta-analysis evaluated the effects of cold water immersion for the recovery from team sports-related activities such as soccer or volleyball.
+Another meta-analysis evaluated the effects of cold water immersion on the recovery from team sports-related activities such as soccer or volleyball.
 The analysis pooled data from 23 studies comprising 606 participants and determined the mean difference of neuromuscular performance (jump performance and sprint times), subjective measures of fatigue, muscle soreness, and biochemical markers, following either cold water immersion or passive recovery performed no less than 24-hours post-exercise stressor.
 Passive recovery primarily included seated rest.
-A majority of the studies evaluated the effects of cold water immersion 24 hours following an exercise stressor, while six studies extended the research to 72 and 90 hours following an exercise stressor.
+Most studies evaluated the effects of cold water immersion 24 hours after an exercise stressor, while six studies extended the research to 72 and 90 hours after an exercise stressor.
 The temperatures for cold water immersion ranged between 41° and 59°F (5° and 15°C), with most studies applying cold water between 50° and 54°F (10° and 12°C).
-Cold-water immersion lasted anywhere between one and 15 minutes, with shorter immersion times typically repeated three to five times.
+Cold-water immersion lasted between one and 15 minutes, with shorter immersion times typically repeated three to five times.

 Neuromuscular recovery improved with cold water immersion compared to passive recovery when performed 24 hours following the exercise stressor.
 However, cold water immersion had minimal effects on enhanced recovery one hour, 48 hours, and beyond 90 hours following the exercise stressor.
 Cold-water immersion improved the perception of fatigue, defined as a reduction in physical or functional performance, 72 hours following the exercise stressor compared to those in passive recovery.
-Cold-water immersion did not enhance the perception of fatigue at any other time points.
-Muscle soreness and clearance of creatine kinase (a marker of muscle damage) were not altered with cold water immersion.
-The reviewers concluded that cold water immersion can attenuate decrements in neuromuscular performance 24 hours following team sports, but studies evaluating recovery beyond 48 hours are needed to determine whether the perceived recovery leads to enhanced performance in games or training.[113]
+Cold-water immersion did not enhance the perception of fatigue at any other time points, nor did it alter muscle soreness or clearance of creatine kinase (a marker of muscle damage).
+The reviewers concluded that cold water immersion can attenuate decrements in neuromuscular performance 24 hours following team sports, but studies evaluating recovery beyond 48 hours are needed to determine whether the perceived recovery leads to enhanced performance in games or training.[110]

-The performance enhancements that endurance athletes experience from post-exercise cold exposure may even be sustained over a prolonged time period.
-A study in elite cyclists who engaged in frequent cold water immersion sessions over a 39-day training period demonstrated improvements in performance.
+The performance enhancements that endurance athletes experience from post-exercise cold exposure may even endure over a prolonged period.
+A study of elite cyclists who engaged in frequent cold water immersion sessions over a 39-day training period demonstrated performance improvements.
 The cyclists experienced a 4.4 percent increase in average sprint power, a 3 percent enhancement in repeat cycling performance, and a 2.7 percent increase in power over the 39-day training period.
-While these improvements seem minimal, they may be substantial for elite athletes.[117]
+While these improvements seem minimal, they may be substantial for elite athletes.[114]

 Cold exposure safety concerns

-Other risks of cold exposure include afterdrop and frostbite.
-Afterdrop refers to a drop in core body temperature after exiting cold water and is common among open-water swimmers.
-Immediately after exiting cold water, the cooler blood from peripheral tissue returns to the central circulation, inducing a drop in core body temperature and subsequent hypothermia[119] Frostbite occurs when the skin freezes.
-It is common on peripheral tissues such as the fingers, toes, nose, ears, cheeks, and chin.[120]
+Other risks of cold exposure include after-drop and frostbite.
+After-drop is a drop in core body temperature after exiting cold water and is common among open-water swimmers.
+Immediately after exiting cold water, the cooler blood from peripheral tissue returns to the central circulation, inducing a drop in core body temperature and subsequent hypothermia[116].
+Frostbite occurs when the skin freezes.
+It is common on peripheral tissues such as the fingers, toes, nose, ears, cheeks, and chin.[117]
 Exposing skin to air temperatures less than 10°F (-12.2°C) can cause frostbite.
-As a result, a person can develop frostbite in 30 minutes or less when the wind chill is -15°F (-26°C) or lower.[121]
-While whole-body cryotherapy involves standing in temperatures as low as -289˚F (-178˚C), sessions typically last only a few minutes and users are instructed to wear socks, gloves, and a hat to minimize the possibility of developing frostbite.
+As a result, a person can develop frostbite in 30 minutes or less when the wind chill is -15°F (-26°C) or lower.[118]
+While whole-body cryotherapy involves standing in temperatures as low as -289˚F (-178˚C), sessions typically last only a few minutes, and users wear socks, gloves, and a hat to minimize the possibility of developing frostbite.

-Cold exposure is contraindicated in the setting of alcohol consumption and hypothyroidism, due to their capacity to decrease cold tolerance and increase the likelihood of adverse events.[122][123][124][125]
-Caution should be exercised when alternating from hot to cold exposure (a common practice among sauna users), as dramatic changes in blood pressure could occur.[126]
+Cold exposure is contraindicated in the setting of alcohol consumption and hypothyroidism due to their capacity to decrease cold tolerance and increase the likelihood of adverse events.[119][120][121][122]
+Caution is advised when alternating from hot to cold exposure (a common practice among sauna users), as dramatic changes in blood pressure could occur.[123]

 Conclusion

 A growing body of evidence demonstrates that cold exposure may serve as a hormetic stressor that switches on a host of protective mechanisms that reduce inflammation, activate antioxidant enzymes, improve athletic performance and promote recovery, and boost the immune system to protect against age-related diseases.
 Post-exercise cold water immersion may also increase PGC-1 alpha, a protein that promotes mitochondrial biogenesis.
-Cold exposure activates brown fat, a type of adipose tissue that is associated with a lower prevalence of cardiometabolic diseases and may be a promising therapy for obesity and obesity-related disorders.
+Cold exposure activates brown fat, a type of adipose tissue associated with a lower prevalence of cardiometabolic diseases and a promising therapy for obesity and obesity-related disorders.
 Early studies in mice suggest that cold exposure can alter the composition and activity of the gut microbiome to improve energy metabolism and support thermogenesis.
-While more direct evidence is needed, cold exposure may even serve as a strategy for the treatment of cognitive and mood disorders.
-Although cold exposure for the purposes of health is an ancient practice, it remains a promising beneficial lifestyle behavior that should be conducted with caution and supervision.
+While more direct evidence is needed, cold exposure may serve as a strategy for treating cognitive and mood disorders.
+Although cold exposure for health is an ancient practice, it remains a promising, beneficial lifestyle behavior that should be conducted with caution and supervision.

 1. ^ Toner, Michael M.; McArdle, William D. (1996).
 Human Thermoregulatory Responses To Acute Cold Stress With Special Reference To Water Immersion Comprehensive Physiology , .